 |Weight unloaded||1050 g|

-The "Barracuda" revolver was the only known attempt of famous company FN Herstal to produce a revolver.
-It was developed during early 1970s and offered for police sales in 1974.
-This weapon was developed as a versatile police sidearm, suitable for both European and American markets.
-At the time, US police market was dominated by .38 Special and .357 magnum revolvers, and European police market was mostly dominated by pocket-type automatic pistols with trends mowing toward 9×19 Luger caliber.
-Considering all that, as well as a very close similarity in bullet diameter of all those rounds, FN decided to produce a revolver that could interchangeably fire all those rounds.
-To change between "American" .357 / .38 calibers and "European" 9mm Luger / Parabellum, one must simply install an appropriate cylinder to a basic gun frame.
+The “Barracuda” revolver was the only known attempt of the famous company FN Herstal to produce a revolver.
+It was developed during the early 1970s and offered up for police sales in 1974.
+This weapon was developed as a versatile police sidearm, fitted for the European and American markets.
+At the time, the US police market was dominated by .38 Special and .357 magnum revolvers, and the European police market was mostly taken up by pocket-type automatic pistols with trends starting to move towards 9×19 Luger caliber.
+Considering all that, as well as the very close similarity in bullet diameter of all of those rounds, FN decided to produce a revolver that could interchangeably fire them all.
+To change between “American” .357 / .38 calibers and “European” 9mm Luger / Parabellum, one must simply install the appropriate cylinder to a basic gun frame.
 As the 9mm ammo is rimless, to achieve reliable extraction and fast loading, 9mm rounds are loaded using special star-shaped flat clips that hold 6 rounds together.
-Rimmed revolver rounds are extracted using their rims, and can be loaded one by one or 6 rounds at once using speedloaders developed for Smith&Wesson K-frame revolvers.
-9mm rounds also can be loaded one by one without clip, but extraction would be problematic.
+Rimmed revolver rounds are extracted using their rims, and can be loaded one by one or 6 rounds at once using the same speedloaders developed for Smith&Wesson K-frame revolvers.
+9mm rounds can also be loaded one by one without a clip, but extraction would be problematic.

-FN revolvers were of good quality, but somewhat heavy and came to the market a bit too late to sell well.
-It is believed that FN manufactured several thousands of those guns during mid-seventies.
+FN revolvers were of sound quality, but somewhat heavy and came to the market a bit late to sell well.
+It is believed that FN manufactured several thousands of these guns during the mid-seventies.

-The FN "Barracuda" revolver is more or less traditional double-action revolver with swing-out cylinder.
-Firing pin is installed in the frame of the gun for better safety.
-It is of all-steel construction, with solid frame and heavy, lugged barrel.
+The FN “Barracuda” revolver is a more or less traditional double-action revolver with a swing-out cylinder.
+The firing pin is installed in the frame of the gun for better safety.
+It is of an all-steel construction, with solid frame and heavy, lugged barrel.
 Only one barrel length of 3 inches (76mm) was available.
 Sights were fixed, with the front sight blade pinned to the barrel.

 Barracuda revolvers were promoted as multi-caliber and thus ought to have two removable cylinders, one for .38 and .357 caliber rimmed revolver ammunition, and another for rimless 9×19 pistol ammunition. each cylinder was marked with its respective caliber.
 It must be noted, however, that 9mm cylinders seem to be quite rare, and most available guns are in .38 / .357 caliber only.